siriusphp/input/docs/02_Rendering_forms/100_Introduction_to_rendering.md

 As you can see the order the workers are organized matters a lot; a worker responsible for attaching the label to the element will not be able to do so if the worker responsible for creating the widget did that before it.

-The task that is passed from worker to worker is a simple object that contains:
+The task that is passed from worker to worker and it's a simple object that contains:

 1. The widget factory - this way a worker may ask for different things from the factory (eg: a worker responsible to attach the children of a fieldset to a widget will ask the widget factory to provide it with the children)
 2. The form - this way a worker might get data from the form's validator object (eg: a worker that attaches client side validation to the form)